 I still didn't sleep well, but it was easier to make myself go to a night shift job and most of the time I ended up physically sick rather than clinically depressed.
 I worked even when I was sick unless it was completely impossible to do so, and my employers praised me for being so diligent, even though the truth was, I was putting the people I was caring for in danger by working when I was sick.

-.
+I am no longer able to do rigorous physical work, and my wages have placed me below the poverty level ever since I lost my nursing job in 2017.
 I've spent a lot of time being ashamed of myself and berating myself.
 I never would have been as cruel to anyone else as I have been to myself.

 I have decided to stop doing this.
 It does nothing except for sending me on a ride to Depressionville.
 I am currently in a euthymic mindset, possibly boarding a rocket to Hypomania Town, which is both good and bad.
 It's good because I tend to get things done when I'm hypomanic.
 It's bad, because of the crash that inevitably follows the hypomania.
 I rapid cycle, which actually does not make things any easier.
 However, I have learned to try and be productive during the euthymic and hypomanic phases, and I am going to use this time to call county social services and inquire as to exactly why they have never given me SNAP despite my wages putting me below the poverty level.
 (Yes, I have applied for SNAP.
 I got Medicaid, but not SNAP.)